The NordICC Trial: The Devil Is in the Details

 Tweet this quote

-How, then, can we overcome these challenges and increase the number of patients getting screened?
-For patients who are not able or willing to undergo screening colonoscopy upfront, we should encourage the use of other acceptable screening options, including flexible sigmoidoscopy or fecal occult blood testing, with the understanding that a colonoscopy is indicated for any positive test.
-Ongoing studies comparing screening colonoscopies with these other colorectal cancer screening modalities will help adjudicate the true value of screening colonoscopies in our armamentarium of tools.
+How then, can we overcome these challenges and increase the number of patients getting screened?
+For patients who are not able or willing to undergo screening colonoscopy upfront, we should encourage the use of other acceptable screening options, including flexible sigmoidoscopy or FOBT, with the understanding that a colonoscopy is indicated for any positive test.
+Ongoing studies comparing screening colonoscopies to these other colorectal cancer screening modalities will help adjudicate the true value of screening colonoscopies in our armamentarium of tools.

 After all, colorectal cancer can be a preventable disease, but only if people actually undergo screening.